ahmadfardaei/AhmadFardaei.github.io/about.md

 I have always had an insatiable appetite for practical work, so I did my bachelor's in *electrical engineering* which didn't satisfy me! <br />
 Yep!
 It was time for a new experience; do you have any idea better than **AI**? of course not! <br />
-So I moved from EE to AI in order to be more useful, as well as having more fun, and considering my passion for *sociology* and *psychology*, I guess it allows me to deploy engineering in our daily life...
+So I moved from EE to AI in order to be more useful, as well as having more fun, and considering my passion for *sociology* and *psychology*, I guess it allows me to be more creative and deploy engineering in our daily life...

 <br />
 And here I am... <br />